-While going in to clean out your litter pan, you notice a wet spot nearby.
-Grumbling to yourself, you fetch a paper towel and wipe up the spill.
-Your cat is sitting nearby innocently grooming herself.
+While cleaning out your litter pan, you notice a wet spot nearby.
+Grumbling to yourself, you fetch a paper towel and wipe up the mess.
+Your cat is sitting nearby, innocently grooming itself.
 Now, you need to stop and ask yourself a couple of questions:

 Is the litter pan clean enough?

-How many times a day do your scoop it out?
-How many times to you scrub it out?
+How many times a day do you scoop it out?
+How many times do you scrub it out?
 When you clean it, do you dump the old litter and put in fresh, or do you just dump fresh on top of old?
 What do you use to clean it with, and do you let it air dry before dumping more litter into it?

 Is the litter pan big enough for your cat to use?